neural-chilli/Cyclonetix/README.md

 ### **Scaling Model (Kubernetes, Auto-Scaling)**
-- **Workers dynamically scale based on queue depth on Kubernetes using Prometheus and HPA**.
+- **Agents dynamically scale based on queue depth on Kubernetes using Prometheus and HPA**.
 - **Orchestrators self-distribute workloads using modulo hashing to allow for orchestrator scale-out on huge deployments**.
-- **Affinity Rules allow specific tasks to be bound to specific worker pools (e.g., GPU workers, high-memory workers, compute intensive tasks)**.
+- **Affinity Rules allow specific tasks to be bound to specific agent pools (e.g., GPU agents, high-memory agents, compute intensive tasks)**.
-- **Labelling of tasks, queues, workers to support cost attribution in cloud environments**.
+- **Labelling of tasks, queues, agents to support cost attribution in cloud environments**.

 ### **Git Integration for Code Execution**